 The key pathways to Visible Wellbeing are Strengths, Emotional Management, Attention and Awareness, Relationships, Coping, Habits and Goals: this is the SEARCH framework.
 Danebank’s teachers are using these pathways daily in their classrooms and interactions with students.

-The award recipients for 2023 are:
+The 2025 award recipients are:

 It was an honour to continue this beautiful tradition as we welcomed our award recipients and their loved ones to our special event.